MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera-tech-specs.md

 ## References

-1. Microsoft’s Limited Warranty is in addition to your consumer law rights.
-2. Software license required.
+1. Software license required.
 Sold separately.
-3. Available when running Windows 10 Team Edition or Windows 10/11 Pro/Enterprise.
+2. Available when running Windows 10 Team edition or Windows 10/11 Pro/Enterprise.
+3. Microsoft’s Limited Warranty is in addition to your consumer law rights.

 ## Learn more